 Avian Malaria is a single-celled protozoan that is transmitted through the bite of infected mosquitoes.
 It affects a wide variety of birds globally and can cause significant impacts to bird populations where there was no prior exposure and species had little opportunity to evolve defenses.
 While the majority of bird species don’t die from avian malaria, it can lead to chronic side effects and shorter lifespans (Audubon).
 As our climate continues to climb, malaria-carrying mosquitoes are expanding their range, possibly leading to greater impact on bird populations locally and globally.

 Avian Influenza (AI) is a type A influenza virus naturally found in certain waterfowl and shorebird species.
 AI refers to the disease caused by infection with avian influenza Type A viruses.
 These viruses occur naturally among wild aquatic birds worldwide and can infect domestic poultry and other bird and animal species.
-Avian flu viruses do not normally infect humans.
-However, sporadic human infections with avian flu viruses have occurred.
+Avian flu viruses rarely infect humans.
 Avian influenza can be spread through saliva, nasal secretions, and feces directly from an infected bird or through contaminated surfaces.
 If a person contracts the avian influenza, they can experience a wide range of flu-like symptoms, though laboratory testing is needed to confirm the diagnoses.
-For further information on treatment and prevention, learn more at CDC.
+Learn more about Avian Influenza.

 Avian Cholera is a contagious bacterial disease that affects ducks, geese, coots, gulls, and crows.